Gorenstein stable log surfaces with $(K_X+\Lambda)^2=p_g(X,\Lambda)-1$: reducible Gorenstein stable log surfaces with

-\end{cor} \begin{proof} If $X\setminus U$ is not empty, then there is a leaf log surface $X_i$ such that $\Delta(X_i,K_X|_{X_i})=0$.
-While $K_X|_{X_i}=K_{X_i}+\bar{D_i}$ and the connecting curve $\bar{D_i}$ is a line, which is impossible.
+If $X\setminus U$ is not empty, then there is a leaf surface $X_i$ such that $\Delta(X_i,K_X|_{X_i})=0$.
+On the other hand, we have $K_X|_{X_i}=K_{X_i}+\bar{D_i}$ and the connecting curve $\bar{D_i}$ is a line, which is impossible by Cor \ref{gepg-2}.
 Hence $X=U$.
-A similar discussion tells us that $X$ is not a string of $X_i$ such that $|K_X|_{X_i}|$ is composed with a pencil.
+A similar discussion tells us that $X$ is not a string of $X_i$ such that $|K_X|_{X_i}|$ is composite with a pencil of elliptic curves.
 Therefore $X$ is either a string of surfaces containing non-normal ones or a union of two irreducible components whose connecting curve is not a line.
 We show that the first case does not occur.
 Otherwise $X=U$ is a string of surfaces glued along lines passing through $c\in X$ where $c$ is the base point of $|K_X|$.
-However, in this case $c$ would not be a Gorenstein slc singularity, a contradiction.
+However, in this case $c$ would not be a Gorenstein slc singularity of type 7) in \textsection \ref{clssofslc} , a contradiction.